azimuttapp/azimutt/README.md

 Other things:

 - API documentation is accessible at [`/api/v1/swagger`](http://localhost:4000/api/v1/swagger)
-- You can use `npm run elm:book` to start Elm design system & components, and access it with [localhost:4002](http://localhost:4002)
+- You can use `pnpm --filter "azimutt-editor" run book` to start Elm design system & components, and access it with [localhost:4002](http://localhost:4002)

-### npm command semantics
+### command semantics

 We have a lot of projects with a lot of commands, here is how they are structured: